This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy premises are suitable for the services it provides.
-But the generally worn appearance and lack of organisation detracts from the overall professional image, and makes the working environment challenging.
+The pharmacy is a suitable size for the services it provides.
+But the generally worn appearance detracts from the professional image.
+And the poor layout and lack of space in the dispensary makes the working environment challenging.

 Principle 4.
 Services, including medicines management